PW999/home-assistant-ansible/README.md

 ## Project Description

 This ansible playbook creates a complete Home Assistant environment from scratch.
 I originally started working on this playbook because I wanted to have a fast way of restoring and re-installing Home Assistant in case something would happen to my current installation (because no Home Assistant means no lights).
-The playbook can also install extra services like Influx and Grafana without relying on the Home Assistant Supervisor, this is mainly because I prefer to have an easy way to migrate such services to another instance.
+The playbook can also install extra services like Influx and Grafana without relying on the Home Assistant Supervisor, this is mainly because I prefer to have an easy way to migrate such services to another instance and it is also a good way to get to know these services.
 The playbook as it comes will reflect my personal setup, but I'll try to make it as configurable as possible for easy re-use.

 Once installed you can update Home Assistant through it's supervisor, this playbook won't re-install Docker or Home Assistant once it's installed.
 Updating the OS and it's dependencies can be done using the playbook.